Raspberry Pi Blinking LED Tutorial

 In this tutorial, you will create a simple circuit with an LED and will then make the LED blink using a simple Xojo app.

-In order to build the circuit, you'll need some parts:
+In order to build the circuit, you'll need some parts (which are available on AdaFruit):

 In order to make the LED blink with Xojo, you'll need to install the wiringPi library and grab the WiringPiXojo module, located here: